ministryofjustice/security-guidance/docs/device-access-control-policy.md

 -   "Need-to-know".
 -   Least privilege.
--   Device Access Control.
+-   Device access control.

 ### Access to Protected Networks

 This subsection aligns to the principle of least access, to protect a network which is covered in other areas of this policy, specifically:

 -   Authorisation procedures for showing which device is allowed to access which network.
--   Management controls and procedures to prevent access and provision of real-time monitoring.
+-   Management controls and procedures to prevent unauthorised access, and for the provision of real-time monitoring.

 ## Device Access Control